 HAP Midwest Health Plan Billing And Reimbursment Requirements

 HAP Midwest Health Plan Billing and Reimbursment process will be discribed below in this blog.
-Coordination of benefits MDCH contracts with HAP Midwest Health Plan to administer the Medicaid HMO benefits to its enrolled members.
+MDCH contracts with HAP Midwest Health Plan to administer the Medicaid HMO benefits to its enrolled members.
 Medicaid is considered as payment source of last resort.
 Some Medicaid members have dual insurance coverage.
 In this case,

 - Other insurance company should be billed first because it is always considered the primary insurance over Medicaid.